Diana (Saint-Gaudens): Cultural references

 In the popular 1975 novel Ragtime, author E.L.
 Doctorow suggests in a single line that showgirl Evelyn Nesbitt had posed for the second version of the Diana statue.
 Having grown up poor in the streets of a Pennsylvania coal town, Nesbitt had risen up to become “the Gaudens statue Stanny White had put at the top of the tower of Madison Square Garden, a glorious bronze nude Diana, her bow drawn, her face in the skies.”

 The 1981 film version of Ragtime expanded upon this incident as the cause of a major conflict between Stanford White and Nesbitt's millionaire husband Harry K. Thaw.
 In the film, Thaw demands that the statue be taken down from the top of the Garden as it is an embarrassment to him.
 The character is seen glaring angrily at the statue before shooting White to death at the Rooftop Theatre at Madison Square Garden on June 25, 1906.

 Both situations are completely fictional.
 The second version of Diana was placed atop the tower in 1893, when Nesbitt was only about nine years old, and eight years before she was introduced to White.

+O. Henry's short story "The Lady Higher Up" features a nighttime conversation between Diana and the Statue of Liberty.